 The strangler tree starts like a vine-like plant that gets attached to its nearest large tree.
 It then thickens by producing a branching set and strangles its host tree.
 When the original support tree dies, it creates a hollow space inside the tree.
 This space provides shelter and breeding sites for birds, bats, and many other animals.

 After that these trees are various uses by the native people to treat cold, dysentery, sore throat, constipation, wounds, nosebleeds, and to stimulate lactation.
 There are two huge fig trees near the Serengeti: “Tree where Man was Born” in southern Loliondo and “Ancestor tree” near Endulin, Ngorongoro.

 These trees are mostly found in high waterlog areas.
 The veins of these leaves are unbranched and parallel.
 This tree is a relative of grasses, orchids, bananas, and lilies.
 The wild date palm tree is the native palm tree occurring mostly along swamps and rivers.

-There are some amazing floras found in Tanzania Safari Tours, which are very overwhelming.
-Apart from the above-mentioned trees, there are few others which are equally beautiful and common in a Tanzania Safari, such as:
+In fact, there are some amazing floras found in Tanzania Safari Tours, which are very overwhelming.
+Apart from the above-mentioned trees, there are few others that are equally beautiful and common in a Tanzania Safari, such as: